Deep1998/harbourbridge/reverse_replication/README.md

 - `metadataInstance`: Spanner instance name to store changestream metadata.
 Defaults to target spanner instance id.
 - `metadataDatabase`: Spanner database name to store changestream metadata, defaults to `change-stream-metadata`.
 - `startTimestamp`: timestamp from which the changestream should start reading changes in RFC 3339 format, defaults to empty string which is equivalent to the current timestamp.
-- `pubSubDataTopicId`: id pub/sub data topic, pre-existing topics should use the same project as Spanner.
+- `pubSubDataTopicId`: pub/sub data topic id.
+DO NOT INCLUDE the prefix 'projects/<project_name>/topics/'.
+Defaults to 'reverse-replication'.
 - `pubSubEndpoint`: Pub/Sub endpoint, defaults to same endpoint as the Dataflow region.
 - `sourceShardsFilePath`: GCS file path for file containing shard info.
 Details on structure mentioned later.
 - `sessionFilePath`: GCS file path for session file generated via HarbourBridge.